 Merit Time can be granted to incarcerated individuals serving sentences for certain non-violent crimes who have exhibited an acceptable disciplinary history and have achieved significant programmatic benchmarks.
-These individuals may be granted a one-sixth reduction off their minimum sentence.
+These individuals may be granted a one-sixth reduction off their minimum sentence (one-third for A-1 indeterminate sentences).
 Merit Time candidates must have successfully pursued their earned eligibility/program plan in addition to having met specific Merit Time criteria.

 Presumptive Release allows incarcerated individuals serving indeterminate sentences for certain non-violent crimes who have no history of violence to be released to community supervision without appearing before the Parole Board, provided they have maintained positive disciplinary and program records and have not filed a frivolous lawsuit.